csdms/iEMSs-2018/abstract.md

 And all this is before the scientific difficulties of coupling or running models are addressed.

-The CSDMS Python Modeling Toolkit (PyMT) was developed to help non-computer scientists deal with these sorts of modeling logistics.
+The Community Surface Dynamics Modeling System (CSDMS) developed the Python Modeling Toolkit (PyMT) to help non-computer scientists deal with these sorts of modeling logistics.
-PyMT is the fundamental package the Community Surface Dynamics Modeling System uses for running and coupling models that expose a Basic Modeling Interface (BMI).
+PyMT is the fundamental package CSDMS uses for running and coupling models that expose a Basic Modeling Interface (BMI).
 PyMT contains: